Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Conclusion

 \section{Conclusion}

 Research on reliable and robust \ac{DL}-based \ac{RFF} systems has progressed significantly in recent years, yielding effective solutions for various scenarios and applications.
 However, deploying \ac{RFF} systems in real-world settings still faces numerous challenges inherent to \ac{DL} techniques and the highly dynamic nature of wireless scenarios.
-This article has systematically identified and analyzed the most significant challenges towards deploying real-world \ac{DL}-based \ac{RFF} systems, categorized per phase in the development pipeline.
-Consequently, promising future research directions are outlined.
+This paper has systematically identified and analyzed the most significant considerations and challenges towards deploying real-world \ac{DL}-based \ac{RFF} systems, categorized per phase in the development pipeline.
+We also outlined promising future research opportunities.
 The aim is to provide researchers and industry experts with succinct guidance on the main challenges and assist efforts toward real-world \ac{RFF} deployment.

-\begin{IEEEbiographynophoto}{Saeif Alhazbi} is currently a Ph.D. candidate and member of the cyber security innovation lab at HBKU.
-His research interests are in the physical layer security of cyber-physical systems, as well as the security of wireless semantic communication. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Ahmed Hussain} is currently a Predoctoral fellow working with the Networked Systems Security (NSS) group at KTH Royal Institute of Technology.
-His research interests include IoT, Security and Privacy, Wireless Security, Artificial Intelligence for Cybersecurity applications, and Physical Layer Security. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Savio Sciancalepore} is Assistant Professor at TU/e, Eindhoven, Netherlands.
-He received the PhD degree in 2017 from Politecnico di Bari, Italy.
-From 2017 to 2020, he was Postdoctoral researcher at HBKU, Doha, Qatar.
-His research interests are in network security and privacy issues in IoT, Mobile and Wireless Networks.

-\end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Gabriele Oligeri} is Associate Professor at Hamad bin Khalifa University, College of Science and Engineering, Qatar.
-He received his Ph.D. degree in Computer Engineering from the University of Pisa.
-His research interests are related to security and privacy for cyber-physical systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Panos Papadimitratos} earned his Ph.D. degree from Cornell University, Ithaca, NY, USA.
-He leads the Networked Systems Security group at KTH, Stockholm, Sweden.
-He serves as a member (and currently chair) of the ACM WiSec conference steering committee, member of the PETS Advisory Board, and the CANS conference steering committee.
-Panos is an IEEE Fellow, a Young Academy of Europe Fellow, a Knut and Alice Wallenberg Academy Fellow, and an ACM Distinguished Member.
-His group webpage is: www.eecs.kth.se/nss. \end{IEEEbiographynophoto}